Lerista lineata BELL, 1833

 Synonymy: Kaiser et al. 2013 considered the generic names Alcisius Wells 2012, Aphroditia Wells 2012, Cybelia Wells 2012, Gaia Wells 2012, Goldneyia Wells 2012, Krishna Wells 2012, Lokisaurus Wells 2012, Marrunisauria Wells 2012, Spectrascincus Wells 2012, Tychismia Wells 2012, Wondjinia Wells 2012 invalid and rejected their use instead of Lerista.

 Phylogenetics: for an analysis of body shape evolution in Lerista see Morinaga & Bergmann 2017.
+See Singhal et al. 2017 and 2018 for a phylogeny of Australian sphenomorphine skinks.

 |Etymology||Named after Latin “linea”, meaning stripe or line.|